How to Screen Candidates: Tips from Ag Recruiters

 3. Social Media

 Social media screening is when an employer gathers information on a candidate by researching their profiles and activity online.
-Social media sites such as Facebook, Instagram, TikTok, and Twitter offer a free, easy glimpse into who a person really is through the content they post or interact with.
-Employers may look at social media to glean insights into a candidate's behavior and professionalism, communication skills, likeliness to succeed, and potential cultural fit into their ag business.
+Social media sites such as Facebook, Instagram, TikTok, and X offer a free, easy glimpse into who a person really is through the content they post or interact with.
+Holistic evaluation during this process includes reviewing social media profiles and portfolios, which can uncover additional candidate traits that may not be evident from a standard CV.
+Employers may look at social media to glean insights into a candidate’s behavior and professionalism, communication skills, likelihood to succeed, and potential cultural fit into their ag business.

 When using social media as a screening tool, you must take some precautions to avoid any discrimination or privacy invasion.
 While there are currently no state laws prohibiting you from searching candidates’ publicly available information via social media, what you do with that information can open you up to legal risk.

-Some information you may discover such as gender, race, age, disabilities, pregnancy status, political views, and religious affiliation is legally prohibited to use when considering candidates.
+Some information you may discover, such as gender, race, age, disabilities, pregnancy status, political views, and religious affiliation, is legally prohibited from being used when considering candidates.
 However, you can use social media to consider things such as profanity, proof of drug or alcohol use, and their public online interactions with others.
-Social media screening should be used by employers to discover how a candidate publicly conducts themselves and if they would make a good cultural fit.
+Employers should use social media screening to discover how a candidate publicly conducts themselves and if they would make a good cultural fit.

 Learn more about social media screening